Gradient estimate and Universal bounds for semilinear elliptic equations on RCD$^*$(K,N) metric measure spaces: Proof of Theorem

 \end{proof}

-\section{\textbf{Proof of Theorem \ref{main1}}}
+\section{Proof of Theorem \ref{main1}}

-In this section, we do not require the nonlinear item $f$ to be positive, as in Section 4.
+In this section, we do not require the nonlinear term $f$ to be positive, as in Section 4.
 However, the cost of removing this assumption is that we cannot obtain the same bound information for the solutions.
-To illustrate this, let us reconsider Lemma \ref{k1} and set $\e=\g=d=0$, we can see that the positivity condition of $f$ is not necessary for the proof of Lemma \ref{k1}. \begin{lem} Let $u\in\W(B(x_0,2R))\cap L^{\infty}(B(x_0,2R))$ be a positive solution of \eqref{GE} on $B(x_0,2R)$, $w$ be defined by \eqref{tran} and $F$ be its first kind auxiliary function as \eqref{F} with $\e=\g=d=0$.
+To illustrate this, let us reconsider Lemma \ref{k1} and set $\e=\g=d=0$, we can see that the positivity condition of $f$ is not necessary. \begin{lem} Let $u\in\W(B(x_0,2R))\cap L^{\infty}(B(x_0,2R))$ be a positive solution of \eqref{GE} on $B(x_0,2R)$, $w$ be defined by \eqref{tran} and $F$ be its first kind auxiliary function as \eqref{F} with $\e=\g=d=0$.
 Then we have

 on $B(x_0,\frac{3}{2}R)$.

 \end{lem}

 Through careful manipulation of the coefficients in \eqref{51}, a similar process to the proof of Lemma \ref{k3} yields the following result. \begin{lem} Let $u$ be a positive solution of \eqref{GE} on $B(x_0,2R)$.
 The $w$ is defined by equation \eqref{tran}, and $F$ is its first kind auxiliary function as described in equation \eqref{F} with $\e=\g=d=0$.
 If there exists $\a\in(1,p(N))$ such that $t^{-\a}f(t)$ is non-increasing on $(0,\infty)$, then there exists a $ \b=\b(N,\a)>0$ such that